35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 This major departure from Southwark's planning policy (which requires at least 20% family homes) is dismissed in a half-sentence by the GLA, who say it is justified because BL *'has identified insufficient demand'* **[^5i].**

-Any balance in the mix of sizes

-The stipulation that no more than 10% of market housing are studio flats remains (although this is already double the Southwark Plan limit).
-Otherwise, the family housing requirements are only applied to the affordable housing, of which there is so little it effectively guarantees that there will very little family housing either. **[^6]**.
+Any balance in the mix of dwelling sizes is also tipped firmly towards smaller housing by BL retaining the original permission for 10% studio flats, all of which must be free-market, but which is nonetheless twice the Southwark Plan limit of 5% [**^6]**.

 ![](img/family_housing_image_100426.png)